-Become a Blue Ocean Ambassador
+Become a Blue Ocean Student Ambassador

-Blue Ocean Ambassadors are a community of high-achieving students and young professionals who have a passion to propagate the mission of empowering high school students to change the world for the better through blue ocean thinking.
+Blue Ocean Student Ambassadors are a community of high-achieving students and young professionals who have a passion to propagate the mission of empowering high school students to change the world for the better through blue ocean thinking.

 Our Ambassador program is open to all current high school students as well as previous participants and alumni of the competition.